AZCoder018/react-memory-game/README.md

-### THE DAILY WIRE MongoDB NEWS SCRAPER
+### THE REACT CLICKY MEMORY GAME

 #### __WHAT DOES THIS APP DO?__

-The Daily Wire MongoDB News Scraper is a web application that scrapes and saves news articles from the the Daily Wire website (www.dailywire.com),as well as save notes for your saved articles.
+The React Clicky Memory Game is a web application that scrapes and saves news articles from the the Daily Wire website (www.dailywire.com),as well as save notes for your saved articles.
 The Daily Wire MongoDB News Scraper utilizes MongoDB, Mongoose, Node, Express,Express-Handlebars, Body-Parser, Request and Cheerio.

 #### __HOW DO YOU GET STARTED?__